open-source-labs/Svelvet/src/lib/README.md

 - `$lib/views/`
   All folders that are not for `DevTools` and `RefactoredComponents` are Svelvet components from the original team.
 We will eventually be deleting these but they are useful to have around so we can `diff` files and see what fixes need to be made.
 You can visualize these components on `http://localhost:3000/testingplayground2/`

+- `$lib/types/`
+  this these are legacy types needed to run the old Svelvet5 components, we will delete these later

+- `$lib/store/store_old.ts`
+  this is the Svelvet5 store needed to run old components, we will delete this later